schierlm/Oberon-extended-history/README.md

 **Step 5b:** Link and load the modified version of the Oberon *inner core* onto the boot area of your local disk (using the linker and builder that are still loaded in main memory):

-     Linker.Link Modules ~     # create an "old" inner core with the new module interface (using the linker that was created from Linker0.Mod))
+     Linker.Link Modules ~        # create an "old" inner core (Modules.bin) with the new module interface (using the linker that was created from Linker0.Mod))
-     Builder.Load Modules ~    # load inner core (file Modules.bin) onto the boot area of the local disk (builder is already loaded)
+     Builder.Load Modules.bin ~   # load the inner core onto the boot area of the local disk (module Builder is already loaded)

 Do NOT reboot the system just yet!